k-nizy/Go-kigali/kigali-go/SYSTEM_READY.md

-# ✅ KigaliGo Auth System - READY TO USE!
+# ✅ KigaliGo Auth System -IT IS READY TO USE!

 ## 🎉 System Status: FULLY OPERATIONAL